Home E Insights E Using Trusts in Estate Planning

 What is a Trust?

-A trust is a legal structure, created by an estate planning attorney, that allows an individual (also called the grantor of the trust) to place their assets into a trust.
+A trust is a legal structure, created by an estate planning attorney, that allows an individual (also called the grantor) to place their assets into it.
 The grantor controls how their assets are managed and distributed beyond their lifetime by leaving detailed instructions for the administrator of the trust, also called a trustee.

 Probate Avoidance